stuartleeks/stuartleeks.com/content/posts/dotfiles-tools-wrappers.md

 My first thought was to create an alias for each tool installed and have the alias point to a `wrapper.sh`.
 The `wrapper.sh` script took the tool/command as the first argument and then remaining arguments that should be passed to the command.
-When run, the script output a warning message and then called on to the tool.
+When run, the script outputs a warning message and then calls on to the real tool.

 ```bash
 # wrapper.sh